migillett/LunarLanderGame/README.md

 # Sprites and Assets
 This project includes [sprites](https://opengameart.org/content/apollo-moon-landing-sprites), [sound effects](https://opengameart.org/content/8-bit-sound-fx), and [music](https://opengameart.org/content/8-bit-jupiter-the-bringer-of-jollity) created by [Dizzy Crow](https://opengameart.org/users/dizzy-crow) from the [OpenGameArt archive](https://opengameart.org/).

+# Scores
+Feel free to create a PR for your high score JSON payload.
+I eventually want to create a simple FastAPI server to host scores long-term, but this will work for now.

 # To Do List
 - Balance the scores a bit more based on difficulty
 - Add in more landing sites that increase in difficulty and score mulipliers
 - Add in lunar lander skins
 - Lunar lander upgrades?
 - Compile for Windows, Mac OS and Linux
+- FastAPI server to receive score POST events and serve up scores